mdevilliers/redishappy/readme.md

 ### Hacking

-Running the following script will gofmt, govet, rune the tests, build all of the executables.
+Running the following script will gofmt, govet, run the tests, build all of the executables.

 ```
 build/ci_script.sh